quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part10_7.5_Comparison.md

 PASTA stands for "Poisson Arrivals See Time Averages."
 It is a property that states that if jobs arrive according to a Poisson process, then upon their arrival, they see the system in its steady-state distribution.
 :p What does the PASTA property state?
 ??x
 The PASTA (Poisson Arrivals See Time Averages) property states that for a system with Poisson arrivals, an arriving job will find the system in its steady-state distribution.
-This means that the probability of finding \( n \) jobs at any given time is the same as the long-term average probability. x??
+This means that the probability of finding $n$ jobs at any given time is the same as the long-term average probability. x??

 ---

 #### Closed Systems Overview
-Background context: In closed systems, we can approximate and bound throughput \(X\) and expected response time \(E[R]\).
+Background context: In closed systems, we can approximate and bound throughput $X $ and expected response time$E[R]$.
 These approximations are independent of job service times' distribution but depend on the system being closed.
-When the multiprogramming level \(N\) is much higher than \(N^*\), we get a tight bound for both \(X\) and \(E[R]\).
-For \(N=1\), there's also a tight bound, but intermediate values of \(N\) only allow approximations.
+When the multiprogramming level $ N$is much higher than $ N^*$, we get a tight bound for both $ X$and $ E[R]$.
+For $ N=1$, there's also a tight bound, but intermediate values of $ N$ only allow approximations.
 :p What are the key characteristics of closed systems in terms of throughput and response time?
 ??x
-We can approximate or provide tight bounds for throughput \(X\) and expected response time \(E[R]\) when the system is closed.
-The accuracy improves as the multiprogramming level \(N\) increases relative to \(N^*\).
-For \(N=1\), these approximations are particularly accurate. x??
+We can approximate or provide tight bounds for throughput $X $ and expected response time$E[R]$ when the system is closed.
+The accuracy improves as the multiprogramming level $N$ increases relative to $N^*$.
+For $ N=1$, these approximations are particularly accurate. x??

 ---

 #### Open Systems Overview
-Background context: Unlike closed systems, open systems currently lack good methods for calculating performance metrics such as \(E[N]\) (expected number of jobs in the system).
+Background context: Unlike closed systems, open systems currently lack good methods for calculating performance metrics such as $E[N]$(expected number of jobs in the system).
 Markov chain analysis offers a tool to derive various performance measures including the mean number of jobs at each server and their full distribution.
 :p What are the limitations of analyzing open systems using current techniques?
 ??x
-Current methods do not allow us to compute key metrics such as \(E[N]\) (expected number of jobs in the system).
+Current methods do not allow us to compute key metrics such as $E[N]$ (expected number of jobs in the system).
 Markov chain analysis provides a way to derive performance measures like mean job counts at servers but is limited by the lack of specific information about job arrivals and services. x??

 ---